yohanesss/md_blog/posts/introduction-to-regex.md

 /[^FfR]oot/.test('Foot'); // skip ❌
 ```

-We also could use an inverse within brackets to excluding specific characters, if there is any character in our test that are same as the characters inside our brackets it will be not match.
+We also could use an `[^]` "inverse within brackets" to excluding specific characters, if there is any character in our test that are same as the characters inside our brackets it will be not match.

 ```js
 // Character ranges